anubh-v/RedditSpeaks/README.md

 ## Usage of `cli.py`

+`cli.py` is meant for performing NLP tasks from command line.

+Usage syntax: `python cli.py <command> <arguments>`

+Current commands:
+1. `pull` - download Reddit submissions and save to a file.
+2. `names` - extract names from Reddit submissions, loaded from a file.

-To download Reddit submissions from the Pushshift API, run:
+To download Reddit submissions, run:
-`python cli.py <subreddit name> --start <year, month, day> --end <year, month, day> --output <path to output file>`
+`python cli.py pull <subreddit name> --start <year, month, day> --end <year, month, day> --output <path to output file>`

 To extract names from these downloaded submissions, run:
-`python cli.py --input <path to input file> --output <path to output file>`
+`python cli.py names --input <path to input file> --output <path to output file>`

-Note: within `Client.py`, there is a 1 second delay between each call to the Pushshift API (to avoid spamming).
+Note: Within `Client.py`, the Reddit data is obtained from the [Pushshift API](https://github.com/pushshift/api) and there is a 1 second delay between each call to the Pushshift API (to avoid spamming).

 ### Examples

-To download submissions from [r/politics](https://www.reddit.com/r/politics/) between 1 March 2019 and 2 March 2019, run: `python cli.py politics --start 2019 3 1 --end 2019 3 2 --output politics.json`
+To download submissions from [r/politics](https://www.reddit.com/r/politics/) between 1 March 2019 and 2 March 2019, run: `python cli.py pull politics --start 2019 3 1 --end 2019 3 2 --output politics.json`

 To extract names, run:
 `python cli.py names --input politics.json --output names.json`